 - All types of nut butters such as almond butter, peanut butter (no sugar added, watch the carbs)

 - Avocado.
 This is actually a very creamy addition to your shake.
 I know we think of Avocado as savory in the United States, but I've had some amazing sweet avocado shakes in Vietnam, and I highly recommend this.

 - Straight up butter, MCT oil, or coconut oil.
 I've not had the best luck with butter and coconut oil as they tend to clump in a cold shake, but MCT oil in small quantities works well for me.

 - Whole nuts.
-If you don’t want to worry about the added sugar and salt in storebought nut butters, just had nuts directly into your protein smoothie or protein shake and let the blender do the job for you.
+If you don't want to worry about the added sugar and salt in store-bought nut butters, just had nuts directly into your healthy smoothie recipe or protein shake and let the blender do the job for you.

 You have a few categories of choices here.